alex-pricope/xml-pdf-parser/README.md

 }
 ```

-#### Comments in the code
-I wanted to have the code explained so that's why I left a lot of comments inside.

 #### Testing
-To keep the time for this exercise at a normal level, I **did not include unit tests for the PDFRenderer** (and maybe some other types)

-But I did include
 * Unit tests for most of the components (usually same folder files with same name but _test)
 * Integration tests
   * I also included a more complex scenario with a different XML structure

 #### Makefile
-I love makefiles and I included one for this as well.
-This allows anyone tio quickly build the binary, while running tests, linting, etc

 Targets
 * all - does everything `[lint test build]`
 * individual `build`, `lint`, `test`
   * NOTE: `lint` has a dependency to `golangci-lint` - it will output this and the website to download it from

-#### Assumptions
-* User submission file - like I explained above
-* I did not do a dropdown list in the output PDF - that would complicate the renderer more
-* I forced the order on the `labels` - map in go does not guarantee item insertion ordering
-* I did not inject the logger into the components to keep them on the lighter side
-* I did not write all the tests, it would take a lot of time
-* The items on the XML have unique names - the only way to get to them with separate user submission file

 #### Libraries
 * [Cobra](https://github.com/spf13/cobra) - for building great CLI